inj0h/dotfiles/readme.md

 # Dotfiles
 ## About
-My Unix configuration files.
-Emacs. _Etc._ Share, steal, blah, blah, blah.
+My programming configuration files.
+Unix.
+Emacs. _Etc._ Share.
+Steal.
+Blah, blah, blah.

 ## System Compatibility
 To get the most out of these files, you need to do your computing on a Unix